-Note 2: Liquidation of S.C.S. was completed in April 2022, and all residual assets were returned to Gold Fountain Limited.
+Note 2: The liquidation of S.C.Q. was completed in August 2023, and all residual assets were returned to Gold Fountain Limited.

 Note 3: Investments were through S.H.K.

 Note 4: Investment amounts in other investee companies were calculated based on unaudited financial statements for the same period.